Friends of the Wild Flower Garden

 The full result of such a planting cannot be realized until they become firmly established.
-This new project has greatly stimulated both scientific and popular interest and encouraged other groups to undertake conservation plantings.”
-(3)
+This new project has greatly stimulated both scientific and popular interest and encouraged other groups to undertake conservation plantings.
+(4)

 She had actually acquired 2,161 ferns and the last ones were planted by late October.
 In her log she tallied the first year ferns and their sources as she planted them.
 The list totals 23 species of ferns.

 In her annual report she wrote that she still had $251 to spend on more ferns.
-She believed there would be Winter loss on the new plants due to lack of snow so far.
-(4)
+She believed there would be winter loss on the new plants due to lack of snow so far.
+(5)

 During 1957 she added another 308 ferns to the new Fern Hill, bringing the total to 2,468 and still had $138 of the original grant of $775 to spend.
-(5) Only one new species was added this year - Goldie’s Woodfern, Dryopteris goldiana.
+(6) Only one new species was added in 1957 - Goldie’s Woodfern, Dryopteris goldiana.

 At the end of 1958 Martha Crone retired as Garden Curator, after 26 years as Curator and 15 years of working with Eloise Butler prior to that.
-Ken Avery became curator and in 1960 he added 250 addition ferns to the Fern Glen, comprised of 75 Ostrich Ferns, 150 Interrupted ferns and 25 Lady Ferns.
+Ken Avery became Curator and in 1960 he added 250 additional ferns to the Fern Glen, comprised of 75 Ostrich Ferns, 150 Interrupted ferns and 25 Lady Ferns.
 That brings the total count of ferns planted to 3,094.
-Of course, a number succumbed to Winter kill, drought, rodents, and other calamities, but the total number of plants is impressive.
+Of course, a number succumbed to winter kill, drought, rodents, and other calamities, but the total number of plants is impressive.
 If the entire budget of $775 was spent, the 3,094 plants cost only 25 cents each - remarkable today, but that was the 1950s when gasoline was 29 cents per gallon.

 To winter protect the fragile young ferns Ken had the area heavily covered with oak leaves for a number of years to build up some mulch and organic base.
 Moth crystals were spread to discourage the mice.

-Below: Ferns emerging in Spring in a section of the Fern Glen.
+Below: Ferns emerging in spring in a section of the Fern Glen.
 This is a portion of the hillside shown in the Crone photo above.

-The only other area of the Wildflower Garden that would have such a gathering of ferns would be Eloise Butler’s “fernery” that she established on the wooded hillside in the Woodland Garden back in the early years of the Garden.
-There too, Interrupted Fern was king of the hill.
+The only other area of the Wildflower Garden that would have such a gathering of ferns would be Eloise Butler’s “fernery” in the Woodland Garden that was based around the native northeast facing hillside of Interrupted Fern.

-At the end of 1963 Martha Crone would write:
+At the end of 1963 Martha Crone wrote: